A. Life in the Spirit contrasted with life in the flesh.

 And if children, then heirs; heirs of God and joint heirs with Christ, if indeed we suffer with Him, that we may also be glorified together.

 a.
-And if children, there heirs: Because we are in Christ, we have the privilege of relating to the Father as Jesus does - therefore, we are heirs of God and joint heirs with Christ.
+And if children, then heirs: Because we are in Christ, we have the privilege of relating to the Father as Jesus does.
+Therefore, we are heirs of God and joint heirs with Christ.

 b.
 If indeed we suffer with Him: Because we are in Christ, we are also called to share in His suffering.
-God’s children are not immune from suffering.
+God's children are not immune from trials and suffering.

-C. Life in the Spirit enables us to understand and endure suffering.
+C. Life in the Spirit makes us able to understand and endure suffering.

 1. (18) Paul's analysis of the present suffering and our future glory: they cannot be compared to each other.